openbible-io/bsb/README.md

 ```

 ## Continuous Integration
 Downloads daily.
-If there's a difference will push, build, and publish a new CSV.
+If there's a difference will push to master, but won't build or release until
+reviewed.